rynssnjn/history_manager/README.md

 # history_manager

-A manager for executed changes that allows redoing and undoing of changes occured.
+An action manager for saving executed changes that allows redoing and undoing of changes occured.

 ## Usage

+Initializing the controller.
 ```dart
 import 'package:history_manager/history_manager.dart';

 HistoryController controller = new HistoryController();
 ```

-Create a simple model by extending to `ExecutedChange` wherein it accepts different types.
+Creating a simple model by extending to `ExecutedChange` wherein it accepts different types.

 ```dart
 class IncrementChange extends ExecutedChange<int> {